Kev-gp/published-notes/content/Blogs/From Cells to Sentience - The Biological Debate on Abortion.md

 ## Expert opinions unveiled

-Putting it altogether, these explains why plenty of biologists (particularly embryologists) and philosophers support the notion that the unborn are, at the very least, biological human beings:
+Putting it altogether, these explain why plenty of biologists (particularly embryologists) and philosophers support the notion that the unborn are, at the very least, biological human beings:

 > Although human life is a continuous process, fertilization is a critical landmark because, under ordinary circumstances, a new, genetically distinct human organism is thereby formed
 >